my-rna-health/rna-seq/README.md

 Running from the Swagger API is similar to running with CromwellClient but insteads of opening the clinet URL the user should open the server URL (i.e. http://cromwell:8000 or whenever Cromwell server is deployed) and put JSON and wdl files to swagger forms.
 Running from the console is documented at [Official cromwell documentation](https://cromwell.readthedocs.io/en/stable/tutorials/FiveMinuteIntro/#step-3-running-the-workflow)

+All the tools used in pipelines are wrapped inside docker containers which are published at (https://quay.io/repository/comp-bio-aging/)[https://quay.io/repository/comp-bio-aging/] with dockerfile sources at [https://github.com/antonkulaga/biocontainers](https://github.com/antonkulaga/biocontainers).
+There is no need to install any tools separately, only running docker daemon is needed.
+Docker installation [is documented](https://docs.docker.com/get-docker/) at the official Docker website.

 RNA-Seq pipeline
 ----------------